 "Therefore, it is crucial to understand how those subtype-defining mutations give rise to the leukemia cell phenotype through changing the chromatin 3D structure," said Yue, who is also a professor of Biochemistry and Molecular Genetics, of Pathology and director of the Center for Cancer Genomics at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

-In the current study, Yue and colleagues used deep sequencing and whole-genome sequencing techniques to analyze from patients with and without AML, finding that patients with AML harbored large-scale genomic mutations.
+In the current study, Yue and colleagues used deep sequencing and whole-genome sequencing techniques to analyze blood samples from patients with and without AML, finding that patients with AML harbored large-scale genomic mutations.
 These mutations were associated with unique DNA folding patterns, or chromatin "loops" in AML cells.
 Additional genetic sequencing of these samples revealed thousands of novel loops that directly control key AML oncogenes.

 To validate their findings, the investigators treated the AML cells with a DNA hypomethylating agent drug and used gene editing techniques to knock down the genes DNMT1, DNMT3A and DNMT3B, which are essential for DNA methylation and proper gene expression.